sagemathinc/cocalc-doc/source/getting-started.rst

 .. index:: GDPR

-You can find the GDPR Compliance Statement on our wiki at https://github.com/sagemathinc/cocalc/wiki/GDPR
+You can find the CoCalc GDPR Compliance Statement on our wiki at https://github.com/sagemathinc/cocalc/wiki/GDPR

 .. index:: Accessibility